Button

 Toggle buttons

-allow users to select one of multiple options with a single click or tap.
+Toggle buttons allow users to select one of multiple options with a single click or tap.
+Only one option in a group of toggle buttons can be active at a time.
+Selecting one option deselects any other.

 Guidelines